Combinatorics of quasi-hereditary structures: Preliminaries

 Note that if $I$ is a set indexing the simple $A$-modules, then $I$ also indexes simple $A^{\rm op}$-modules.
 Since $A$ is an Artin $R$-algebra, there exists a duality between $\modu A$ and $\modu A^{\op}$ induced from $D=\Hom_R(-,E)$, where $E$ is an injective envelop of the direct sum of representatives of all simple $R$-modules up to isomorphisms.
 For a partial order $\lhd$ on $I$, we denote by $\Delta^{\op}$ (by $\nabla^{\op}$, respectively) the set of standard (costandard, respectively) $A^{\op}$-modules associated to the partial order $\lhd$.
-This induces the following lemma. \begin{lem} Let $\lhd$ be a partial order on $I$.
+This induces the following lemma, which is explained in Section 1 of \cite{Dlab-Ringel-89} without proof. \begin{lem} Let $\lhd$ be a partial order on $I$.
 Then the following statements hold. \begin{enumerate} \item We have $\Delta^{\rm op}(i) \cong D\nabla(i)$ and $\nabla^{\rm op}(i) \cong D\Delta(i)$ for any $i\in I$.
-In particular, $(A,(I,\lhd))$ is a quasi-hereditary algebra if and only if $(A^{\op},(I,\lhd))$ is a quasi-hereditary algebra. \item An assignment $\lhd \mapsto \lhd$ induced an anti-isomorphism between $\qhstr(A)$ and $\qhstr(A^{\rm op})$. \end{enumerate} \end{lem} \begin{proof} A dual of a simple $A$-module indexed by $i$ is a simple $A^{\op}$-module indexed by $i$.
+In particular, $(A,(I,\lhd))$ is a quasi-hereditary algebra if and only if $(A^{\op},(I,\lhd))$ is a quasi-hereditary algebra. \item An assignment $\lhd \mapsto \lhd$ induces an anti-isomorphism between $\qhstr(A)$ and $\qhstr(A^{\rm op})$. \end{enumerate} \end{lem} \begin{proof} A dual of a simple $A$-module indexed by $i$ is a simple $A^{\op}$-module indexed by $i$.
 Thus the isomorphisms in (1) are obtained from the definition of (co)standard modules.
 By (1), the assignment induces a bijection from $\qhstr(A)$ to $\qhstr(A^{\rm op})$.
 By the isomorphisms in (1), we have $D\mcF(\Delta)=\mcF(\nabla^{\op})$.
-This implies that the map reverses the ordering on quasi-hereditary structures. \end{proof} \begin{exa} Let $Q$ be a finite acyclic quiver and $\kk Q$ be the path algebra of $Q$.
-Then $\qhstr(\kk Q)$ always admits both a unique maximal element and a unique minimal element.
-In fact, it is easy to construct a total order $\lhd$ on $Q_0$ such that all corresponding standard modules are projective by Lemma \ref{lem-qh-maximal}.
-Then $[\lhd]$ is a unique maximal element in $\qhstr(\kk Q)$. \end{exa} \begin{exa} Let $K_n$ be a quiver such that the set of vertices is $I=\{1,2,\dots,n\}$ and there is a unique arrow from $i$ to $j$ whenever $i>j$.
-In particular, the underlying graph of $K_n$ is a complete graph.
-It is easy to see that any adapted order to $\kk K_n$ is a total order on $I$, and two distinct total orders on $I$ induce different quasi-hereditary structures on $\kk K_n$.
+This implies that the map reverses the ordering on quasi-hereditary structures. \end{proof} For a path algebra over a field, the following proposition says that we may assume that the quiver has no multiple arrows if we want to study its poset of quasi-hereditary structures.